-Contract Digital Design Solutions and Services Supporting cognition and learning to create positive experiences
+Contract digital UX design solutions and services Supporting cognition and learning to create positive experiences

-There is no room in your digital solutions for scalped bell-curves, fashion-led compromises, or a second-hand "Cinderella's slipper" template.
+Your digital solutions have no room for scalped bell-curves, fashion-led compromises, or a second-hand "Cinderella's slipper" template.
 You are not Cinderella and that slipper may never fit?

 My name is Pat Godfrey.
-My tailored consultation is available to your agile eLearning, web, platform or app design teams either remotely from my XLT studio, or when embedded on site in Ireland or the UK.
+My tailored user experience (UX) consultation is available to your agile web, platform, eLearning, or app design teams either remotely from my XLT studio, or when embedded on site in Ireland or the UK.

 One inclusive design.
 One product usable across devices.